takertao2/threadychain/README.md

             admin.addPeer(“OUR NODES”):

-To get our private nodes adress please refer to the discord server.
+To get our private nodes adress list please refer to the discord server.
 To run the nodes in other systems please join us in the discord for enquires.

 https://discord.gg/X3dhxCV5gz